 Timing of sessions

 All modules taught by the School of Education will be presented on weekday late afternoon or early evenings during University term.
-Any modules taken from the Schools of Psychology and Computer Science are likely to be held earlier during the working day.
+Any modules taken from the Schools of Psychology or Computer Science are likely to be held earlier during the working day.

 Part-time students who are unable to attend such daytime sessions will find that there are sufficient modules available in the evening slot to accumulate the course credits required.
 Full-time students will find that two evenings a week (currently Monday and Thursday) will be given to taught modules, a voluntary tutorial period is scheduled for a further weekday slot (currently Tuesday), and LSRI research seminars are held on Tuesdays (at 4pm).
 You are expected to pursue directed private study at other times.